West Bromwich Albion FC - The Hawthorns

 Stadium Layout

-The Hawthorns Stadium seating plan:
+Hawthorns seating plan:

-The Hawthorns Stadium seating plan
+Hawthorns seating plan

 Where To Drink

-There are only really two pubs close to the ground, and both operate a members only policies on matchday.
-Therefore, your best bet is to try West Bromwich High St. A recommended pub is The Poachers Pocket which is located on Albion Rd, B70 8QX, and is descibed by the manager as an away supporter friendly pub.
+There are only really two pubs close to the ground, and both operate a members only policies on match day.
+Therefore, your best bet is to try West Bromwich High St. A recommended pub is The Poachers Pocket which is located on Albion Rd, B70 8QX, and is described by the manager as an away supporter friendly pub.
 The Poachers is a fairly large family friendly pub with a decent size car park.
 Food ranges from sandwiches/burgers to a 20oz Mixed Grill served from 12 - 2.30 and 6 - 9 Mon to Sat and 12 - 6 on Sunday.
 There is a small beer garden, a pool table and a dart board.

-The pubs here will offer standard pub fare and the pints are plentiful although the bartending might be a little different than what you are used to if you are an away supporter but your bound to find something you fancy.
+The pubs here will offer standard pub fare and the pints are plentiful although the bar tending might be a little different than what you are used to if you are an away supporter but your bound to find something you fancy.

 Parking